 “Museum L-A believes that rather than push ideas at our visitors, we strive to pull ideas from them,” says Rachel Desgrosseilliers, Executive Director of Museum L-A. “We will use imagination to envision the community that meets their needs and the needs of generations to come.”

 Throughout the exhibit, Museum L-A, in collaboration with the Maine Historical Society, hopes to capture stories and memories for My Maine Stories for the Maine Memory Network collection.
 Museum visitors are encouraged to share their memories of the Mills of Maine.

 This project is made possible with generous support from Talley-O Design, Platz Associates, Center Street Dental and Kimball Street Studios.

-Artworks above: Museum L-A archival photographs, Lower Bates Canal, Janice L. Moore & Cowan Mill, Mark Marchesi
+Artworks above: Museum L-A archival photographs, Lower Bates Canal by Janice L. Moore & Cowan Mill by Mark Marchesi